galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## 1. Map the HiC reads to the assembly

 We will do this separately for the forward and reverse set of HiC reads.
+We have to do this separately because these are not standard paired-end reads.

 **Map the forward HiC reads:**